My Herrick Story: Jennifer Polovetsky

 There were a lot of things that were appealing about Herrick.
 But first, a little history about myself and how I got here.
 I started my career at the New York City Law Department, in the Tax and Condemnation Division (now known as the Tax & Bankruptcy Litigation Division).
 While there, I prosecuted eminent domain and tax lien foreclosure cases on behalf of the City, and I also defended the City against various other lawsuits.
 I learned valuable litigation skills, and I was in Court more often than I was at my desk.
 From there, I joined a boutique law firm where I expanded my practice to include transactional real estate.
-In January of 2011, I founded my own law firm, and Philip Sanchez joined me as a partner about a year later.
-For the next 10 years or so, we handled a multitude of eminent domain matters, and we established ourselves as true players in this field.
+In January of 2011, I founded my own law firm and handled a multitude of eminent domain matters, and we established ourselves as true players in this field.
 All the while, I continued to practice transactional real estate.
 However, we kept getting calls from former clients asking for tax advice, landlord tenant advice, zoning advice for replacement property, and so on and so forth.
 We were only two people, and we ended up referring a lot of work to other firms because we did not have the bandwidth and/or expertise to handle it in house.

 Joining forces with a firm like Herrick with multiple complementary practices became very enticing to me.
 Not only could we keep everything under one roof, but we would also get the support we needed to expand our practice and continue to dominate the eminent domain market.
 In addition, I was excited to take my transactional and litigation skills to a new level.
 We had talked to several firms about merging, but we ultimately found Herrick to be the best fit.
 Herrick has an incredible brand and is a one-stop-shop when it comes to real estate.
 Plus, I loved all the people I met during the “getting to know” you process.
 Personality compatibility was just as important to me as professional compatibility.
 In Herrick, I found both.